 Group policies can also have the option of separate limits, meaning your corporation has an additional limit of liability, the same amount as yours but separate.
 This is another good option to ensure you and your corporation have the proper coverage.

-Why Buy an Individual Professional Liability Policy?
+Why Buy an Individual Malpractice Policy?

 While you may be covered under an employer’s policy, it does not protect you from personal risk.
 You may still be liable for your own negligence, and as a result, all or part of a plaintiff’s award or settlement.
 It’s possible you may even be required to reimburse your employer for damages paid to a claimant.

-With an individual professional liability policy, you ensure that you’re covered in the exact way you wish to be.
+With an individual malpractice policy, you ensure that you’re covered in the exact way you wish to be.
 Your policy will provide you with limits of liability of your choosing.
 And, because the policy is issued in your name, many potential conflicts of interest between you and your employer may be eliminated in the event a claim against you is filed.